Festivals of Cebu: Lingaw-sadya

 This is the town fiesta of Balamban.
 It is in honor of St. Francis of Assisi.
 The name of the festival is derived from 2 Cebuano words, namely lingaw, which means "enjoyment", and sadya, which means "happiness".
 It is a celebration that celebrates Balamban as a center for mountain climbing and merry-making.
 It is meant to be a celebration of happy moments and all the good times each year.
 It is celebrated on the October 3 to 4, around the feast of the town's patron saint.

 Garbo

 Garbo Festival dancers performing their street dance in 2022.

-This is the town fiesta of Lapu-lapu.
+This is the town fiesta of Lapu-lapu City.
 It is in honor of Our Lady of the Rule, the Virgin Mary depicted as a Black Madonna.
 The name of the festival is the Cebuano word for "pride".
 It is a celebration of all things proudly Oponganon and a thanksgiving to the Blessed Virgin for her intercession and for all graces received every year.
 It is celebrated around the feast day of the Virgin Mary which is every November 21.